kupresanin99/Project423/README.md

 ## Project Charter

 **Vision**:
-To take it to the man.
+With legalized sports betting, there is a market for selling predictive services to gamblers.
-In other words, for gambling purposes, help the user to consistently beat the MLB over / under runs totals wagers.
+Main point:  help the bettor consistently beat the MLB over / under runs totals wagers.

+For each baseball game, the bookie sets an OVER / UNDER line for total runs scored (example below).
+The bettor can wager on OVER if s/he thinks more runs will be scored than the bookie's line.
+Likewise, the bettor can wager on UNDER if s/he thinks fewer runs will be scored than the bookie's line.

 **Mission**:
-Each day, the user can pull the runs total predictions for the slate of MLB games.
+Each day, the bettor can pull the runs total predictions for the slate of today's MLB games.
 These predictions can be used to make educated bets.

 **Success Criteria**: